Conference Programme

 Sinead O’Driscoll, Senior Physiotherapist, Paediatric Haematology and Oncology, CHI at Crumlin

-This session is co-facilitated by Sarah and Karl, who both had cancer as young adults and by Sinéad O’Driscoll, a physiotherapist from CHI at Crumlin.
+This session is co-facilitated by Sarah and Karl, who both had cancer as young adults and by Sinéad O’Driscoll, a Senior Physiotherapist from CHI at Crumlin and Michael Brogan, Clinical Occupational Therapist from the National Rehabilitation Hospital.

 Both Sarah and Karl are passionate about the positive impacts of exercise and movement, but they also have first-hand experience of challenges like cancer-related fatigue and other side effects from treatment.

-Alongside Sarah, Karl, physiotherapist Sinead and occupational therapist X, you will have a chance to explore the benefits of movement and physical activity in your everyday life and the positive impacts on your body and mind.
+Alongside Sarah, Karl, physiotherapist Sinead and occupational therapist Michael Brogan, you will have a chance to explore the benefits of movement and physical activity in your everyday life and the positive impacts on your body and mind.

 You will also have an opportunity to chat to other young people about the challenges of building movement into your day, to share what works for you and to find the right level of movement for YOU in YOUR life at the moment.